A large, weathered blue dumpster sitting on a paved surface in front of a dark metal wall.

 According to reports from WUFT News:

 As of late 2025, the landfill remains open but is operating under a corrective action plan and faces potential permit revocation if it fails to meet updated deadlines.
 This is happening at the same time as the company is trying to expand the landfill, which would allow more trash to be dumped there.
 Many residents in Sumter County strongly disagree with this plan.
 They want the current problems fixed before any expansion is considered.
-They worry that a bigger landfill will mean stronger odors, more toxins, and more risks for their health.
+They worry that a larger landfill will mean stronger odors, more toxins, and increased health risks.

 How Landfill Odors in Florida Can Affect Your Health

-At first, a bad smell may seem like nothing more than annoyance.
-But odors from a landfill can show that harmful gases are in the air.
+At first, a bad smell may seem like nothing more than an annoyance.
+However, odors from a landfill can indicate the presence of harmful gases in the air.

 When garbage breaks down, it creates several gases, including:

-- Methane, which has no smell but can make breathing difficult in high amounts because it reduces oxygen.
+• Methane, which has no smell, can make breathing difficult in high amounts because it reduces oxygen.

 People living near the Bushnell landfill have shared that:

-While these symptoms can seem minor at first, they may be signs of long-term exposure to toxins, which can be dangerous over time.
+While these symptoms may seem minor at first, they can be signs of long-term exposure to toxins, which can be hazardous over time.

 Environmental and Community Concerns in Sumter County

-The landfill has been running for a long time, but recently more neighbors have reported bad odors.
-This has caused concerns about whether the landfill is being managed the right way.
+The landfill has been running for a long time, but recently, more neighbors have reported bad odors.
+This has raised concerns about whether the landfill is being managed effectively.

 City officials also said the smell is drifting outside the landfill’s property and reaching nearby homes.
-This raises worries about whether the landfill is following safety rules designed to protect the public.
+This raises concerns about whether the landfill is adhering to safety rules designed to protect the public.

 There are also concerns about: